Academic Catalog

 3. no final grades of D, F, or I.

-For business administration and accounting students, there are two types of internships for credit.
+For business students, there are two types of internships for credit.
 Students can choose to do an internship for credit only.
 Credits earned can be counted towards a 300-level general business requirement or open elective.
 The second type of internship is designed to allow students to synthesize the academic theory they have learned with real-world experiences.
 Credits earned in an internship with academic enhancement may be counted towards a 400-level major or concentration-specific elective.

 Students wishing to complete an internship for credit should meet with the associate dean to discuss the application process.
 Internships are available during the fall, spring, summer semester, and winter breaks.
 An internship may not be repeated for credit with the same employer.
 A maximum of 12 credits may be earned in any combination of internships.